-They had the can 2 weeker we had it one day and had to take it back 19.
-Kan gas golden was carbour fixed manytimes iceres right 20.
-The bolts came out of the stabilizing braces in the front from the fenders to the fire wall. note we got a ucaldon this a couple weeks after it pappened 21. pinged going up hills 22.
-Never got movethan amog 23.
-Driving down street and all of a sudden it selt like you were hitting a curb never right (note the dealer told me the factory rep had driven the Was and said it was all right:) 24.
-Two days later & was driving home from work and heard a loud noise and took it in immediately, the lift front brake and wheel bearing had come apart.
+They had the can 2 weeken we had to and had to take it back 19.
+Raw gas odors was carbur-I fixed manytimes inver etor 20.
+The bolts came out of the stabilizing braces in the front from the Lenders to the fire a couple weeks after it pappened 21. pinged going up hills 22.
+Never got mowthan rampy 23.
+Driving down street and all of a sudden it felt like your were hitting a curb never hight (note the dealer told me the factory rep had driven the Kar and said it was all right.
+24. Two days later & was driving home from wark and heard a loud noise and took it en immediately, the lift scout brake and wheel bearing had

-In the 5 months plus we had the car, we drove it naybe 3 days a week, of think wer drove it 3 weeks straight one time.
-The car was continously worked on Every time of drove it something else fell off ar came land 5P.86
+In the 5 months plus we had the car, we drove it naybe 3 days a week, of think wer clove it 3 weeks straight one time.
+The car was continously worked on Every time of drove it something else fell off ar came land 50.86

-(5) My thisteand carled and de nthinded to talk to the Sales manyer to complain.
-He told thing we bought a new car and it was talling apart the (the value manager) said " fo you wanted a serfect car you Mercades?
-This didn't help my husbands disposition any He went to the General manage and understandably was Cepseto He demanded they the car back to Christer Co and give us aur money back He David (the AM) it, couldn't done.
-My pushand caused a scene and they wouldn't talk to him anymore of took over regotiations, du all the time of spent up there, the mechanics service manager kept saying aspens were no good they were not made right.
-The factory wasn't tooled right to make them.
-I wouldn't have mother they kept saying Diplomat was a better car new factory, new eaugmentate. and they had little through with them. at this time we tried to get the dealer to do something again the said it was too late to get a new car p.
-ET and impossible to get our money back & lead the Leeling that if I kept driving that car it was going to kell me!
-I was going to kell me!
-I was scaled to death I got together with the general manager and he was willing to trade and of 5 mentals our aspen not repairable it was not worth what we awed on it.
-We last our down payment, all the proper the land payed on it and had to pay \$500 or more to get the Deplomat wagon.
-The Lineral pranager sald he never wanted to selthat car (the apen) again We thought our troubles were over we just got a new set!
-Note: Ihis neads we paid tax and licenso sees etc on 2 cars in 5 months, Were talking close to a Fronco doctado on Mar 8 1978.
-We signed another contract and lost at this point approximately 300000
+My thisteand carled and dinthinded to talk to the Sales manyer to complain.
+He told thim we bought a new car and it was talling apart He (the sales manger) sald " If you wanted a perfect car, you should have bought a Mercedes: This didn't help: He went to the General managir. and understandably was very appet.
+He demanded they ship the car back to Chrysler Corp and give as aur money hack He Daid (to &m.) it, couldn't be done.
+My husband caused a scene and they wouldn't talk to him anymore of took over regotiations.
+In all the time of spent up there, the mechanics service manager kept mying aspens were no good they were not made right, the factory wasn't tooled right to make them, I wouldn't have another aspen.
+They kept saying the Diplomat was a better car new factory new eaupment etc. with them at this time we tried to get the dealer to do something again de said is was too late to get a new car of 87 back & had the feeling that car if it was going to kell me!
+I was scared to death of gut together with the general manager and he was willing to trade cars far a Diplomant, at the repairable it was not warth what we award on it.
+We lost our down payment, all the money we had payed on it and had had been to get the property Deplomat wagon.
+The General manager said he never wanted to seethert car (the apen) again.
+We thought our troubles were over we just got a new set!!

+Note: This means we paid tax

+and license sees etc on 2 cars

+in 5 months, Were talking